 - Sense of urgency

 - Your technical skills

-- Your level of commitment to supervise and manage the project
+- Your level of commitment to manage and complete the project

-If you have a small budget and you want to save money, you could opt to build your site yourself, but it goes without saying that you will then need to spend time learning how to put your site together.
+If you have a small budget and you want to save money, you could opt to develop the site yourself, but it goes without saying that you will need to invest some time figuring out how to put things together.

 Before planning your website you need to plan your digital business and ask questions about the capabilities of your business to manage and grow a digital presence.

 To help small businesses plan an effective digital presence, we have published an e-book called “The Small Business Digital Manager.”